Dándole: Reception

 "Dándole" was released on January 25, 2011 originally with only Gocho and Jowell.
-The single was then re-released as a remix featuring Ivy Queen on April 5, 2011.
+The single was then re-released with remixes featuring Omega El Fuerte on March 8, 2011 and Ivy Queen on April 28, 2011.
 The music video was released the following day.
 On the Billboard Latin Songs chart, the song peaked at #22.
 While on the Billboard Latin Pop Songs chart, it peaked at #21.
 On the Billboard Latin Digital Songs chart, the song peaked at #14.
 On the Billboard Latin Rhythm Digital Songs chart, "Dándole" peaked at #6.
 On the Billboard Latin Rhythm Airplay chart, the song peaked at #5.
 It also peaked at #5 on the Billboard Latin Tropical Airplay chart.
 Internationally, it also reached #8 on Venezuela's Top Latino chart.

 Joy Ramirez from Broadcast Music Inc. (BMI) called the song "a classically reggaeton party song," while claiming it to appeal to people of all ages.
 The song was awarded "Award-Winning Song" at the 19th Annual BMI Latin Music Awards which are hosted annually honoring the songwriters, composers and music publishers of the year's most–performed songs in the BMI catalog.
 It also received and award for "Urban Song of the Year" at the 2012 ASCAP Awards, which are awarded annually by the American Society of Composers, Authors and Publishers in the United States.
-Gocho performed "the hit single" on the television program Univision In Studio on February 3, 2011, along with other songs from the album.
+Gocho performed the hit single on the television program Univision In Studio on February 3, 2011, along with other songs from the album.